onap/dcaegen2/docs/sections/apis/dcaecdap.rst

 service\_endpoint
 -----------------

-descirbes a service endpoint, including the service name, the method name, and the method type (GET, PUT, etc, most of the time will be GET)
+describes a service endpoint, including the service name, the method name, and the method type (GET, PUT, etc, most of the time will be GET)

 +--------------------------+-----------------------------------------+---------+